Super Bowl XXXVII: Aftermath

-In January 2013, retired Raiders receiver Tim Brown accused coach Bill Callahan of deliberately throwing the game, stating that Callahan originally planned the Raiders' strategy around running the ball, since Oakland's offensive line outweighed Tampa Bay's defensive line by a significant amount.
+In January 2013, retired Raiders wide receiver Tim Brown accused head coach Bill Callahan of deliberately throwing the game, stating that Callahan originally planned the Raiders' strategy around running the ball, since the Raiders' offensive line outweighed the Buccaneers' defensive line by a significant amount.
 However, Brown claimed Callahan changed the game plan to a more pass-heavy strategy two days before the game.
 While Brown stopped short of saying he was sure Callahan ruined their game plan on purpose, he said, "But the facts are what they are, that less than 36 hours before the game we changed our game plan.
 And we go into that game absolutely knowing that we have no shot.
-That the only shot we had if Tampa Bay didn’t show up.”
-Brown also suggested the change contributed to Barret Robbins' mental breakdown, saying “Barret Robbins begged Coach Callahan, ‘Do not do this to me.
-I don’t have time to make my calls, to get my calls ready.
-You can’t do this to me on Friday.
-We haven’t practiced full speed, we can’t get this done.
-I’m not saying one had anything to do with the other.
-All I’m saying is those are the facts of what happened Super Bowl week.
-So our ire wasn’t towards Barret Robbins, it was towards Bill Callahan.
-Because we feel as if he wouldn’t have did what he did, then Barret wouldn’t have done what he did."
+That the only shot we had if Tampa Bay didn't show up."
+Brown also suggested the change contributed to Barret Robbins' mental breakdown, saying "Barret Robbins begged Coach Callahan, 'Do not do this to me.
+I don't have time to make my calls, to get my calls ready.
+You can't do this to me on Friday.
+We haven't practiced full speed, we can't get this done.
+I'm not saying one had anything to do with the other.
+All I'm saying is those are the facts of what happened Super Bowl week.
+So our ire wasn't towards Barret Robbins, it was towards Bill Callahan.
+Because we feel as if he wouldn't have did what he did, then Barret wouldn't have done what he did."